 HOW ARE IMPLANTS REMOVED?

-Are there any options available to minimise the deflation post-implant removal?
+Are there any options available to minimise deflation after implant removal?

 Reasons for a breast implant removal